InnoIPA/EXMU-X261-usermanual/tocs/2.Software/VVAS.md

 ![VVAS](fig/vvas.png)

 # How to Install
-Following install process are using Vitis ai 1.4 and VVAS 1.0 for example.
-Change the version of VVAS by table below, if using different vesion of Vitis ai.
+Following install process are using Vitis AI 1.4 and VVAS 1.0 for example.
+Change the version of VVAS by table below, if using different vesion of Vitis AI.
- Vitis ai version | VVAS version
+ Vitis AI version | VVAS version
  --- | ---
  1.4 | 1.0
  2.0 | 1.1